inspire-group/patch-defense-leaderboard/README.md

 #### Note 1:

 1. Attack detection defenses usually can tune the defense parameters to balance the trade-off between clean accuracy and robust accuracy.
-2. Here, I only report three representative points for each defense setup
+2. Here, I only report three representative points for each defense setup (different confidence threshold tau)
-   - low-tau: high robust accuracy and low clean accuracy: clean accuracy and robust accuracy are the same
+   - *low-tau*: high robust accuracy and low clean accuracy; clean accuracy and robust accuracy are the same
-   - high-tau: low robust accuracy and high clean accuracy: clean accuracy is close to vanilla undefended clean accuracy
+   - high-tau: low robust accuracy and high clean accuracy; clean accuracy is close to vanilla undefended clean accuracy
-   - mid-tau: in between
+   - *mid-tau*: in between
 3. You are encouraged to play with the code yourself :)

 #### Note 2:

-1. The original Minority Reports paper does not discuss ImageNet.
+1. The original [Minority Reports](https://arxiv.org/abs/2004.13799) paper does not discuss high-resolution images like ImageNet.
 2. The results here (Minority Reports + PatchCleanser) are from the discussion section of the PatchCleanser paper.
 3. the idea is to plug PatchCleanser's mask generation approach into the MR defense design https://github.com/inspire-group/PatchCleanser/blob/main/misc/pc_mr.py